GaneshKadam65/BankManagementSystemInCPP/README.md

 # BankManagementSystemInCPP
 This project will let you understand the fundamentals of banking apps.
 In a nutshell, you can say that this primary C++ project is going to familiarize you with data adjustment, how to add, modify or delete any filed record.
+Below is an example implementation that covers the basic functionalities you mentioned: opening an account, showing account details, depositing, withdrawing, searching, and exiting.
+Keep in mind that this is a simplified version and might not include all the error handling and validation you would find in a real-world banking system.
+This is a basic implementation that allows you to create a bank account, display account details, deposit and withdraw funds, and exit the program.
+Feel free to enhance and customize it further according to your requirements.
+Remember to handle edge cases, perform input validation, and add appropriate error handling mechanisms to make it more robust.